How to determine which marketing tactics are generating the highest-quality leads

 Run a survey using a tool like Google Surveys to test your business’s recognition and recall among your target audience.
 Your survey might ask respondents to name all of the brands they can think of in your particular industry or ask them to check off brands they recognize from a provided list.

 Apply insights from survey results to adjust marketing tactics so they’re more effective.
 If you’ve been running product or brand promotions and results aren’t showing great recall, you know you need to adjust messaging or try different marketing channels.
+While surveys can provide useful insights to improve the buyer’s journey and customer experience, tools like call tracking and form tracking show you exactly which marketing materials drove prospects to call your business or submit a form, without needing to ask.
+Features like self-reported attribution can also reveal previously untrackable sources, such as personal referrals, giving you a more complete picture of your lead sources and marketing performance.

 Track and attribute leads to marketing tactics